-The signs and symptoms of menopause are enough to tell most women they have begun going through the menopausal transition.
+Signs and symptoms of menopause are usually enough to tell most women that they've started the menopausal transition.
 If you have concerns about irregular periods or hot flashes, talk with your doctor.
 In some cases further evaluation may be recommended.

 Treatments and drugs

-Menopause itself requires no medical treatment.
-Instead, treatments focus on relieving your signs and symptoms and on preventing or lessening chronic conditions that may occur with aging.
-Treatments include:
+Menopause requires no medical treatment.
+Instead, treatments focus on relieving your signs and symptoms and preventing or managing chronic conditions that may occur with aging.
+Treatments may include: